supabase/supavisor/README.md

-# pg_edge
+# supavisor

 ## Overview

-pg_edge (name tbd) is a scalable cloud-native Postgres connection pooler capable of supporting millions of Postgres end-client connections into a stateful pool of native Postgres database connections.
+supavisor (name tbd) is a scalable cloud-native Postgres connection pooler capable of supporting millions of Postgres end-client connections into a stateful pool of native Postgres database connections.

 For Postgres clients, goal is to provide Postgres connection pools as a service such that clients don't have to worry about connection limits of their Postgres database.

-For managers of Postgres databases, pg_edge should make managing Postgres clusters easy by handling Postgres high-availability cluster configuration and state.
+For managers of Postgres databases, supavisor should make managing Postgres clusters easy by handling Postgres high-availability cluster configuration and state.

 ## Postgres Features